DCR-NOVALINCS/tmpl-dcr-runtime/README.md

 Where `<filename>` is the name of the file that contains the DCR graph with templates.

-You can see some examples in the [`examples`](/examples) directory of the project to see how to write a DCR graph with templates.
+You can see some examples in the [`examples`](./examples/) directory of the project to see how to write a DCR graph with templates.

->[!IMPORTANT]
-> The file extension must be `.tdcr` in order to be recognized by the program.
+**Note:** The file extension must be `.tdcr` in order to be recognized by the program.

-> [!NOTE]
-> You can also run the program with the `--help` flag to see the available options or the `--log <level>` to see the debug information.

 ---